insight-creative/insight-creative-2018/blog/_posts/2021-1-25-five-marketing-questions-to-ask-in-a-time-crunch.md

 ---
 layout: blog
-title: "Five marketing questions to ask in a time crunch"
+title: "Five Marketing Questions to ask in a Time Crunch"
 author: Emily Morehart
 description: "Do your recent quick-turn creative projects meet this criteria?"
 text-color: 'ffffff'